kuz/caffe-with-spearmint/README.md

 Minimum expected objective value under model is 0.05752 (+/- 0.01416), at location:
 <...>
 ```
-message in the `STDOUT`.
+message in `STDOUT`.
 There is a chance that it will provide you with the best parameter configuation you've seen so far.

 Optimization Parameters
 -----------------------